oredigger/Process_based_model/README.md

 # Process_based_model
-A model for kinetics of arsrenic partitioning into different phases with oxidation and adsorption
+A model for the kinetics of arsenic partitioning into different phases with oxidation and adsorption Parameters that need attention:
+1) Surface passivation
+2) the Lasso term